STAMP-project/dbug/reg4/README.md

-The test added to detect the regression
+Test(s) added to detect the regression
 --------